Selexipag for the Treatment of Pulmonary Arterial Hypertension

 Source: View publication →

-The GRIPHON trial demonstrated that the oral, selective prostacyclin-receptor agonist selexipag significantly reduced the risk of a primary composite endpoint of morbidity and mortality in patients with pulmonary arterial hypertension.
+In the phase 3 GRIPHON trial, the oral selective prostacyclin-receptor agonist selexipag significantly reduced the composite risk of death or PAH-related complications compared with placebo in patients with pulmonary arterial hypertension.

 Key Findings